The LGL Group (NYSEAMERICAN:LGL) Receives New Coverage from Analysts at StockNews.com

-Stock analysts at StockNews.com assumed coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Get Free Report) in a research report issued on Sunday.
-The firm set a “hold” rating on the industrial products company’s stock.
+StockNews.com started coverage on shares of The LGL Group (NYSEAMERICAN:LGL – Free Report) in a research report report published on Monday.
+The brokerage issued a hold rating on the industrial products company’s stock.

-The LGL Group (NYSEAMERICAN:LGL – Get Free Report) last announced its quarterly earnings results on Friday, June 16th.
-The industrial products company reported $0.03 earnings per share for the quarter, missing analysts’ consensus estimates of $0.06 by ($0.03).
-The LGL Group had a negative net margin of 64.20% and a negative return on equity of 30.65%.
-The company had revenue of $0.44 million for the quarter, compared to analyst estimates of $0.60 million.
-As a group, sell-side analysts expect that The LGL Group will post 0.12 earnings per share for the current fiscal year.
+The LGL Group (NYSEAMERICAN:LGL – Get Free Report) last announced its earnings results on Friday, June 16th.
+The industrial products company reported $0.03 EPS for the quarter, missing the consensus estimate of $0.06 by ($0.03).
+The LGL Group had a negative return on equity of 30.65% and a negative net margin of 64.20%.
+The firm had revenue of $0.44 million during the quarter, compared to analyst estimates of $0.60 million.
+Research analysts expect that The LGL Group will post 0.12 earnings per share for the current fiscal year.

 About The LGL Group